Apache Spark definition

 Become an expert Hadoop Architect by enrolling in Big Data hadoop Online Training Course!

 Today there is a widespread deployment of Big Data.
 With each passing day the requirements of enterprises increases and therefore there is a need for a faster and more efficient form of processing data.
 Most of the data is in unstructured format and it is coming in thick and fast as streaming data.
-MapReduce falls short of handling all these requirements.

 This Dice insight article clearly sums it up all about Spark being the next big thing in Big Data!